memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 What we **believe** we offer instead of authors implementation from **[twitter-research GitHub repo](https://github.com/twitter-research/tgn)**:
   * Embedding calculation seems to be off.
-Problem seems that author doesn't use newly calculated embeddings in new layers, but instead uses raw features from 0th layer, which according to paper is wrong.
-Anyway, if that is not a case, we still believe we fixed potential bug, and offer great possibility to explore
+The problem seems that the author doesn't use newly calculated embeddings in new layers, but instead uses raw features from the 0th layer, which according to the paper is wrong.
+Anyway, if that is not the case, we still believe we fixed the potential bug, and offer a great possibility to explore
     **temporal graph networks** with a lot of possibilities.

-How should **you** use following module?
+How should **you** use the following module?
-Prepare cypher queries, split them in the **train** set and **eval** set.
+Prepare cypher queries, and split them in the **train** set and **eval** set.
 Don't forget to call method `set_mode`.
-Every result will be stored so you can easily get it with module.
+Every result will be stored so you can easily get it with the module.
 We will report for you **[mean average precision](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.average_precision_score.html)** on every batch *training* or *evaluation* was done.

 ### Implementation details